ayushmclaren/qbld/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Fixed redundancies in DESCRIPTION
+* Fixed redundancies in DESCRIPTION.
-* Added a doi reference to the literature
+* Added a doi reference to the literature in DESCRIPTION.

 ## Test environments
 * local MacOS Cadtalina install, (R 4.0.2)